Financial Aid

 The Scholarship Program at Sac State

 A student may apply for all available Institutional and Departmental Scholarships by completing the single general application.
 Scholarship applications are accessible via My Sac State > Student Center.
 The University offers a wide number of scholarships in diversified categories and majors.
 Scholarship eligibility, requirements and award amounts may vary from scholarship to scholarship.
 Application and award information is available on the Scholarships Office website.
-The application cycle is open from mid-October through mid-March each year for the upcoming Fall and Spring semesters.
+The application cycle is open from October through the beginning of March each year for the upcoming Fall and Spring semesters.

 Other Scholarship Programs